ZapZapGo/lightshow.js/README.md

 * Auto adjusts itself on window resize.
 Possible to manually adjust element (e.g. during animation, see: readapt).
 * Position.
 Automatically center align or align according to directives (e.g. top left) or specified element.
 * Callbacks.
 Hook in when events occur.
-* Close window on escape key.
+* Close overlay using escape key.

 ## Usage